 You might say that the high frequencies should be panned more.
-This not always true.
+This is not always true.
 It depends on the structure of the sound and the context!
 The context represents where a sound is being used.
 I will speak about this in a future article, because it’s an important concept.
 The lead (the main sound) should be panned, but not very much.
-Sometime it depends on the sound density as well.
+Sometimes it depends on the sound density as well.

-A sound which is somewhere between the low and the medium frequency area shouldn’t be panned that much.
+A sound that is somewhere between the low and the medium frequency area shouldn’t be panned that much.
 The chords can be found somewhere lower than the main sound, so they should be panned even less.
 The hats and the hi-hats should have a little panning, but I usually keep them on mono.
 I have no reason to highlight them.